OliverSwift/Promys/README.md

 An already made system image is available on the web site (see below), so it should be very straightforward to setup a Pi3 out of the box and have an up and running system.

 For the moment it is very basic but it can be extended with plenty of nifty features.
 Check out TODO/Ideas section for that and feel free to contribute.

+## Changes
+* _`2018/04/15`_ Overscan can be adjusted with TV Remote (through CEC).
+During screencasting use Up/Down buttons to adjust overscan by 1 pixel and Left/Right to adjust it by 4 pixels.
+* _`2018/03/26`_ settings.html page lets you change many parameters.
+If no password was set user we'll be prompted for it.

 ## Background